-Are you beginning a search for a new quartz crystal oscillator for your application?
+Are you beginning a search for a high precision, low power quartz crystal oscillator for your application?
 Of course, it's not always simple selecting the best crystal oscillator.
 There's a handful of different oscillator types to choose from including OCXOs, TCXOs, VCXOs, and clock oscillators.

 But, hold up!
 We're about to make things a whole lot easier for you.
 You're going to learn the basic descriptions of operating qualities and limitations of each type of crystal oscillator.

 If you find an oscillator type that sounds like it may be a good fit for your application, follow the link for more related details and products related to that specific oscillator type.
 It's that easy!
 Ok, that should do for a good intro...let's get to it!

 Typical Temperature Stability: ±1 x 10-7 to ±1 x 10-9

 Typical aging rate: ±2 x 10-7/year to ±2 x 10-8/year